 Here you will find everything you need to know about correctly notarized copies.

-Since TUM does not accept original documents during the application process, we require notarized copies in many cases.
-It is the only way to make sure that the copies we use to evaluate an application are identical with the original documents.
+TUM does not accept original documents.
+During the online application process, you upload digital versions of your documents.
+The decision about your admission is based on these files.
+If you receive an offer of admission, we require certified hardcopies of certain documents for enrollment, e.g. of diplomas or degree certificates.
+This is the only way to make sure that the files we use to evaluate an application are identical with the original documents.

 Do not send in original degree certificates - TUM cannot assume liability for unsolicited originals.
 We digitalize all documents and destroy the hard copies after a period of 1 year.

 Please make sure your notarized copies comply with the requirements described here.
 If they do not, we cannot accept them.